richardcarls/passport-indieauth/README.md

 ```

 #### Getting the User Profile
-The strategy provides structured profile data consistent with the [Portable Contacts draft spec](http://portablecontacts.net/draft-spec.html) if found
-when parsing the user's domain response.
+The strategy provides structured profile data consistent with the [Portable Contacts draft spec](http://portablecontacts.net/draft-spec.html) if found when parsing the user's domain response.
 Note that not all possible mappings are currently implemented at this time.
+The full parsed JSON data is included in the `_json` property.
+See [microformat-node](https://github.com/glennjones/microformat-node#output) for the structure of this data, and [h-card draft spec](http://microformats.org/wiki/h-card) for standard properties.

 ```javascript
 passport.use(new IndieAuthStrategy({